karanpraharaj/academic-kickstart/content/post/lexico-semantic/index.md

 ![](wv1.png)

 In the figure above, for better understanding, we are imagining that each dimension captures a clearly defined meaning as opposed to an abstract idea.
-For example, if you imagine that the third dimension represents the concept of "fluffy," then each word's weight on that dimension represents how closely it relates to that concept.
+For example, if you imagine that the third dimension represents the concept of "fluffiness", then each word's weight on that dimension represents how closely it relates to that concept.
+It makes perfect sense for the rabbit to have the highest fluffiness factor at 0.45.
 This is quite a large simplification of word vectors as the dimensions do not hold such clearly defined meanings in reality, but it is a useful and intuitive way to wrap your head around the concept of word vector dimensions.
-We will not delve into the mathematical details of how neural networks learn word embeddings, but now you know the underlying idea that drives the mathematics.
+We will not delve into the mathematical details of how neural networks learn word embeddings, because that would involve a long detour into linear algebra.
+But now you do know the underlying idea that drives the mathematics.

-#### **Lexical Relation Resolution**
+### Lexical Relation Resolution

 My current research work is focused on a problem called lexical relation resolution.
 A lexical relation is a culturally recognized pattern of association that exists between lexical items (a word, a part of a word, or a chain of words) in a language.
 For example, the lexical relation between "open" and "close" is that of antonymy, whereas "close" and "shut" are connected by a synonymy relationship.
 Other asymmetric lexico-semantic relations include co-hyponymy (e.g. phone &larr;&rarr; monitor), hypernymy (e.g. phone &rarr; speakerphone) or meronymy (e.g. phone &rarr; mouthpiece), etc